Tallowood Foundation Church Plant

 The Foundation provides a way for today’s giver to help Tallowood meet tomorrow’s goals.

-If you are interested in investing in or learning about the Tallowood Foundation, please contact: Larry Heslip, Minister of Education and Administration or Betsy Samu, Business Manager.
+If you are interested in investing in or learning about the Tallowood Foundation, please contact: Larry Heslip, Pastor of Administration or Betsy Samu, Business Manager.

 Christian Stewardship and Estate Planning Options